karinzaa/PI-BENCHMARK/README.md

 # PI-BENCHMARK

-### Project At TNI. </n>
+### Project at TNI. </n>

 * This program is benchmark your computer with random PI number and calculate whit + - * / %. </n>
-* This program is not make cpu at full load for simulate standart program in your computer.
+* This program is not make cpu at full load for simulate standard program in your computer.

 ### How to use this program. </n>
 * Clone `PI-BENCHMARK` in to your compurter.</n>